-- Unless defined elsewhere in these regulations, the terms used in these standards will have the meanings assigned to them in ARM 17.36.101. - b.
-Before the governing body will approve the final plat of a subdivision containing lots of less than 20 acres in size, the subdivision must have been approved by the DEQ or other authorized reviewing authority under the Sanitation in Subdivisions Act sections 76-4-101, et seq., MCA. - c.
+- Unless defined elsewhere in these regulations, the terms used in these standards will have the meanings assigned to them in ARM 17.36.101. - mm.
+Before the governing body will approve the final plat of a subdivision containing lots of less than 20 acres in size, the subdivision must have been approved by the DEQ or other authorized reviewing authority under the Sanitation in Subdivisions Act sections 76-4-101, et seq., MCA. - nn.
 For subdivisions that will create one or more parcels containing 20 acres or more and less than 160 acres, the proposed method of storing and disposing of solid waste generated within the subdivision in the subdivision must comply with the local environmental health department regulations.

-V-M. Utilities [Section 76-3-504(1)(g)(iv), MCA].
+V-N. Utilities [Section 76-3-504(1)(g)(iv), MCA].

 - a.
+Utilities (electrical)(broadband internet, if practically available) shall be extended to every lot in the subdivision at the expense of the sub-divider.
+This will be done prior to final plat approval, with verification provided to the county planner by the utility provider. - oo.
 Utilities must be placed underground, wherever practical.
 Underground utilities, if placed in a street right-of-way, must be located between the roadway and the right-of-way line to simplify location and repair of lines.
-Underground facilities must be installed after the street has been brought to grade and before it is surfaced. - b.
-Where practical, overhead utility lines if necessary, must be located at the rear property line. - c.
+Underground facilities must be installed after the street has been brought to grade and before it is surfaced. - pp. Where practical, overhead utility lines if necessary, must be located at the rear property line. - qq.
 The sub-divider must provide adequate and appropriate easements for the construction of utilities within the subdivision.
-The sub-divider must obtain any easements necessary to extend utilities to the subdivision. - d.
+The sub-divider must obtain any easements necessary to extend utilities to the subdivision. - rr.
 Utility facilities must be designed by utility firms in cooperation with the sub-divider, subject, however, to all applicable laws and all rules and regulations of any appropriate regulatory authority having jurisdiction over such facilities.
-Utility easements must be located along the side, and rear lot lines wherever necessary. - e.
+Utility easements must be located along the side, and rear lot lines wherever necessary. - ss.
 Utility easements located between adjoining lots must be centered on lot lines.
-If easements are placed in the street, they must be located between the roadway and the right-of-way line must be shown on the face of the plat. - f.
+If easements are placed in the street, they must be located between the roadway and the right-of-way line must be shown on the face of the plat. - tt.
 When a utility is to be located in an existing, dedicated right-of-way, a notice of utility occupancy must be obtained from the governing body, or local or state highway department.

-V-N. Water Course and Irrigation Easements [Section 76-3-504(1)(k)and (l), MCA].
+V-O. Water Course and Irrigation Easements [Section 76-3-504(1)(k) and (l), MCA].